Gallio/mbunit-v3/src/Gallio/Gallio.Loader/Readme.txt

 The loader is intended to be resolved either from the GAC or copy-local alongside the application.

-GallioLoader called into GallioLoaderBootstrap in Gallio.dll.
+GallioLoader calles into GallioLoaderBootstrap in Gallio.dll.
 For correct operation both of these publich interfaces must remain binary compatible.